Glossary of terms in biotechnology

 Splicing

-The removal of introns and joining of exons to form a continuous coding sequence in RNA.
+The removal of introns and joining of exons to form a continuous coding

 Structural gene